How To Survive in a Drought

 [hfe_template id='123664']

 According to renowned drought experts and meteorologists, drought is more than the lack of precipitation and high temperatures.
 It can also be defined by overpopulation and overuse of available natural resources.
-As a result, drought can affect any climate system in the world given time.
+As a result, drought can affect any climate system in the world at a given time.

 Top 10 Countries Affected by Drought